In this section:

 I- FOCUS, SCOPE, AND OBJECTIVES

-Annals of Public Health (ISSN: 2831-6193) is an international open-access peer-reviewed journal, based on a continuous publication model, and aims to publish original works of high quality, covering all public health fields.
+Annals of Public Health (ISSN: 2831-6193) is an international open-access peer-reviewed journal based on a continuous publication model and aims to publish original works of high quality, covering all public health specialties.

 II- PEER REVIEW PROCESS